Web Accessibility for Restaurants: 3 Best Practices (Guest Post)

 0 Comments

-In recent weeks, I have encountered seven different restaurant menus uploaded to the site as text-based lists.
-When facing one of these lists, I can easily navigate it using the text navigation commands of my screen reader.
+When restaurants upload their menus to the site as text-based lists, I can easily navigate the menu using the text navigation commands of my screen reader.

 Here's an example of how one restaurant makes this accessible: